 Wage: £22k per week

 Sandro Tonali’s potential is widely known, with the 20-year-old having been earmarked for great things in his native Italy.
-A player in the mould of fellow Lombard Andrea Pirlo, Tonali plays as a regista, a role which roughly equates to that of a deep-lying playmaker.
+A midfielder in the mould of Andrea Pirlo, Tonali plays as a regista, a role which roughly equates to that of a deep-lying playmaker.

-Currently on loan at Milan, who have an option to buy, from relegated Brescia, his boyhood club, he has made a great start to life with I Rossoneri.
-He has appeared in all three Serie A matches so far this season, with Milan having collected nine points, scoring seven goals and conceding none.
+Currently on-loan at AC Milan, who have an option to buy from the relegated Brescia, his boyhood club, Tonali made a great start to life with I Rossoneri.

-Tonali has a well-rounded game, with his 82 short passing and 81 long passing the standout ratings in possession.
-Tonali’s 83 acceleration also means he will usually be a step ahead of his opposite number.
+Tonali has a well-rounded ratings sheet in FIFA 21, with his 82 short passing and 81 long passing being the standout ratings in possession.
+The Lodi-native’s 83 acceleration also means that he will usually be a step ahead of his opposite number.